luckierprawn/slideshow.github.io/.github/ISSUE_TEMPLATE/add-essay.md

 ---
 name: Add Essay
 about: Add another essay to the website
-title: ''
+title: Add Essay  to the website
-labels: documentation, enhancement
+labels: enhancement, Files
 assignees: luckierprawn

 ---